 Some deaths are simply expected due to age.
 Other deaths are an answer to prayer for our loved ones who are suffering.
 But for some of us, the death of a loved one can come uninvited.
 Unexpected.
 Like a dark and powerful storm that injects itself into our life and sucks out every ounce of joy and hope.
 Then it leaves as quickly as it came.
 And you sit stunned, unable to understand why this storm chose you as its target.
 This was how Ted’s death felt to me.

 A year after Ted died, I received a true gift from God.
 It was the pivotal moment that I felt hope and joy again after feeling empty for a year.
 I had a dream that left me speechless and in tears.
 In my dream I journeyed to Heaven, where I spent time with Ted, and heard his feelings about his new home in Heaven.
-The things he told me provided me so much comfort and peace.
-I felt compelled to share this gift with others through a children’s book, “Visiting Ted in Heaven.”
+The things he told me provided me so much comfort.
+The book, “Visiting Ted in Heaven,” is a fictional book about a very real dream I had.
+And while I believe Heaven is a million times more amazing than what I saw, there are elements in the dream that I believe are very real.
+That is why I felt this story was meant to be shared with others; it’s a message of hope, peace, and God’s endless love.

 Throughout most of my 20s, I had the privilege of working as a mortician.
 During that time, I served hundreds of families surrounding the death of their loved ones.
 One observation I had throughout those years was that many parents had a difficult time discussing death with their children, especially following an untimely death.
 They struggled to answer their children’s questions when they, themselves, were having a hard time understanding why this dark storm had hit them.
 It is my hope that this book can not only provide comfort and peace to children and parents who have experienced the death of someone close to them, but also act as a starting point for parents to have a conversation with their children about their own loved one’s death.